 An Overview Of Domestic Violence Cases In New Jersey

-Interviewer: Over the past 20 years or so, have you seen an increase in Domestic Violence cases over the years or has it kind of stayed up at the same?
+Interviewer: Over the past 20 years or so, have you seen an increase in domestic violence cases or has it kind of stayed up at the same?

 When the temporary restraining order is issued, if that person has contact with you, they will be arrested and their violation of the order is a felony, punishable by up to 18 months in jail in the state prison.
 And those contacts can be either the most minute contact, it can be someone who texted you, even if you give them permission to contact you and say “Could you call me?”, and then you call them, it’s going to be temporary restraining order in effect, and you can still be arrested.
 What happens then is within about 10 days, you will be summoned to the Family Court and the superior courthouse.
 And the judge will hold a hearing to determine if a final restraining order should be issued.